Understanding and improving lead time for changes

 Identifies process bottlenecks

 Tracking lead time highlights areas where delays occur.
-This allows teams to identify and address bottlenecks in their development process, leading to smoother workflows.
+This enables teams to identify and address bottlenecks in their development process, resulting in smoother workflows.

 Facilitates continuous improvement